How to drive economically

-With petrol and diesel prices consistently well above £1 per litre, it's super important that you make the most out of every drop of fuel so that you can improve economy and save yourself some money.
+With petrol and diesel prices constantly on the rise, it's super important that you make the most out of every drop of fuel so that you can improve economy and save yourself some money.

 Tyres & Tyre Pressures

 Having your vehicle's tyres inflated to the correct pressures has a significant impact on your vehicle's fuel economy.
-Under-inflated tyres can have a detrimental effect on your mpg by as much as -2.5%.
+Under-inflated tyres can have a detrimental effect on your mpg by as much as 2.5 percent.

 Another way that tyres can have an impact is with their fuel efficiency rating.
 The European Commission categorises each tyre from A to G based on their fuel efficiency.
-An A-rated tyre can improve fuel economy by as much as 7.5% compared with a G-rated tyre, meaning combined with the correct tyre pressure we've already improved economy by 10% and we're only on the first tip!
+An A-rated tyre can improve fuel economy by as much as 7.5 percent compared with a G-rated tyre, meaning, with the correct tyre pressure, we've already improved economy by 10 percent and we're only on the first tip!

-Simply put, the less time you spend with your foot on the accelerator, the less fuel you will use.
+Simply put, the less time you spend braking and accelerating, the less fuel you'll use.

 When the lights turn green, don't stamp on the accelerator and get up to speed as fast as physically possible.